 The organisation that submits the proposal must be a higher education institution established in the EU or a country associated with Horizon Europe.
 This institution applies on behalf of all participating organisations involved in the project (see the full eligibility requirements below).

-Projects will be selected through a competitive evaluation and selection process.
-To participate in the call, higher education institutions must apply via this website (see below).
-The deadline for submitting applications is 25 May 2021, and the selected projects will be announced in June.
+Projects are selected through a competitive evaluation and selection process.
+To participate in the call, higher education institutions must have applied via this website (see below).
+The deadline for submitting applications was 25 May 2021, and the selected projects will be announced in July.